ophusgroup/teaching-matsci144/text/entropy02_1st_law.md

 Q = n c_p \Delta T,
 ```

-In this section, we will generalize these expression to account for heat transfer in a variety of systems and conditions.
+In this section, we will generalize these expressions to account for heat transfer in a variety of systems and conditions.

 Heat transfer occurs via four main mechanisms: